 Visiting the Masai Mara National Reserve

 The Masai Mara National Reserve is one of the most popular tourist destinations in Kenya and of the whole of Africa, a perfect spot for those who want to have a complete safari experience surrounded by wild nature and abundant wildlife.
-Established in 1961, the reserve is located within the Great Rift Valley, in the southern part of Kenya (5 hours drive from Nairobi).
-It lies at an altitude between 1500 meters and the 2000 meters above sea level forming a single ecosystem with the Serengeti National Park in Tanzania with which it is bordering.
-The Reserve owes its name to the indigenous Masai (or Maasai) population of Kenya who called this land “Mara” that means “spotted” (spotted land) because of the way the acacia trees and wildlife dotted the plains.
+Established in 1961, the Reserve is located within the Great Rift Valley, in the southern part of Kenya (5 hours drive from Nairobi).
+It lies at an altitude between 1500 meters and 2000 meters asl, forming a single ecosystem with the Serengeti National Park in Tanzania with which it is bordering.
+The Reserve owes its name to the indigenous Masai (or Maasai) population of Kenya who called this land “Mara”, which means “spotted” (spotted land) because of the way the acacia trees and wildlife dotting the plains.
 The Masai Mara NR is mainly dominated by grassland savannah, with acacia woodland, riparian forest and rolling green hills that intersperse the plains.
 The Reserve has the largest concentration of African lions, including the black-maned lions.
-It also boasts leopards, cheetahs, hyenas, black rhinos (rare), giraffes and big herds of buffalos, elephants, zebras, gnu, wildebeest, gazelles, antelopes, and along the river banks hippos and crocodiles.
-It features over 500 species of birds including 16 species of eagle, many hawks and falcons, 6 species of vultures, 8 species of storks, Kori bustard, Rufous-bellied heron, Sooty chat, Secretary bird and Usambiro barbet.
-The Masai Mara is also famous for the “great migration“, a true wonder of nature where millions of wildebeest move through its expanses in search of fresh grass, coming from the Serengeti National Park in Tanzania.
+It also features leopards, cheetahs, hyenas, black rhinos (rare), giraffes and big herds of buffalos, elephants, zebras, gnu, wildebeest, gazelles, antelopes, hippos and crocodiles.
+It boasts over 500 species of birds, including 16 species of eagle, many hawks and falcons, 6 species of vultures, 8 species of storks, Kori bustard, Rufous-bellied heron, Sooty chat, Secretary bird and Usambiro barbet.
+The Masai Mara is also famous for the “great migration“, a true wonder of nature where millions of wildebeest move through its expanses searching for fresh grass, coming from the Serengeti National Park in Tanzania.

 What to do in Masai Mara